-While travelling around Albania this summer, I realised my Albania travel guide has become quite outdated (an update is in the works!).
+While travelling around Albania this summer, I realised my Albania travel guide had become quite outdated (I updated it in 2019).
 Albania is developing rapidly and even though my thoughts on where to stay on the Albanian Riviera haven’t changed much, there are many new accommodation options and places of interest.
+Albania is one of the cheapest countries in Europe, it really is worth a visit if you haven’t been before.

 The Albanian Riviera stretches from the southern side of the Llogara National Park down towards the Greek border at Butrint National Park and Ksamil.
 Not surprisingly, this section of the southern Albanian coast is the most popular destination for tourists in Albania.
 I personally love the mountains and historic cities but most people want to stay at the beach where they can swim and relax throughout the summer.